People helping and making inside Public Thread Lab

 VOLUNTEER OPPORTUNITIES

-Help make the Labfeel alive.
+Help make the LabFeel Alive

 Volunteer with Public Thread Lab by helping with events, materials, classes, studio projects, and the behind-the-scenes work that keeps creative reuse moving.

-Volunteering is one of the easiest ways to become part of the Lab.
+Volunteering is one of the easiest ways to become part of the Lab

 Ways to help